-Here at Byrdie, we’ve revealed our fair share of under-eye remedies, mostly vetted and recommended by ourselves and top dermatologists.
+Here at Byrdie, we’ve revealed our fair share of under-eye remedies, mostly vetted and recommended by our editors and top dermatologists.
 But why not flip the script and shine some light on the cures real women swear by?
 We polled the women in our office and asked—nay, begged—them to share their tried-and-true remedies, and the answers came pouring in.
-(Now, we can’t guarantee the scientific validity to back every one of these, but you can trust that they work for at least one person.)
-From drugstore gems to kitchen hacks (you’ll never throw away tea bags again), keep scrolling for 13 real woman–approved dark-circle cures.
+Now, we can’t guarantee the scientific validity to back every one of these, but you can trust that they've worked for at least one person.
+From drugstore gems to kitchen hacks (you’ll never throw away tea bags again), keep scrolling for 13 real woman-approved under-eye circle cures.

-“I swear by Cremorlab Shadow-Off Eye Cream ($48).
-I wish I had before and after pics, but it really tones down the shadows under my eyes.
+“I swear by Cremorlab's Shadow-Off Eye Cream.
+I wish I had before-and-after pics, but it really tones down the shadows under my eyes.
 I think it took a little while to notice the results—probably about a month.” — Monina

 “I swear not eating dairy anymore has cured me of my dark circles.
 I have literally had them all my life and was a really asthmatic kid with severe allergies, and ditching the dairy has helped immensely.” — Sacha

-“I’m a huge fan of Flower Beauty Daily Brightening Under-Eye Cream ($9).
-It has a cooling rollerball to depuff and brighten!
+“I’m a huge fan of Flower Beauty's Daily Brightening Under-Eye Cream.
+It has a cooling rollerball to de-puff and brighten!
 After I put that on, I dab a little cream bronzer over the top to even out the tone.
-I like Benefit’s Dew the Hoola($28).
 I also try to get as much beauty sleep as possible and eat a really clean diet.
 Not sure if this helps, but I like to think it does.” — Jenna

 “To help with puffiness, I always keep a cold Coke or beer in the fridge.
 When I need to, I’ll press the can against my eyes to decrease swelling and brighten the eye area.
 I picked up this tip in college and still use it to this day.” — Katie

 “I apply two products.
-First, I use a thin layer of the color corrector from my Anastasia Contour Kit ($40), and then apply the Make Up For Ever HD Concealer ($27) on top!
+First, I use a thin layer of the color corrector from my Anastasia Contour Cream Kit, and then I apply the Make Up For Ever Ultra-HD Concealer on top.
 Voilà—my dark under-eye circles are gone!
 For a more obscure solution, I freeze spoons.
 Once they’re frozen, I cup them around my eye to reduce inflammation and help with the discoloration.” — Jeannette

 “There was a period during my early teen years after I’d just gone vegetarian when I had the most shocking dark circles under my eyes.
 I thought I was just tired and shrugged it off.
 But after several people pointed them out to me, I realized my dark circles weren’t normal.
 Later, I found out that a common cause of dark under-eye circles is a deficiency in iron and vitamin B12.
 Most people get these two nutrients from meat.
 The deficiency tends to cause poor oxygenation of tissues in the body, and that shows up under the thin skin below the eyes, where vessels clot and pool.
 (I know, so gross.)
 At that time, my diet was very poor.
 I was a vegetarian, but most of my diet consisted of hyper-processed foods in small quantities.
 But since that year, my dark circles have completely disappeared.
 I owe that simply to eating enough iron-rich plant foods, which is actually pretty easy: spinach, cashews, tofu, beans, whole grains, even dark chocolate.
 I also take a B12 supplement.
 It’s amazing how your diet can affect your face like that!” — Amanda

 “One thing I’ve been doing lately is putting turmeric drops in my water.
-It’s an antioxidant and an anti-inflammatory, and it’s amazing.
-I’ve only been doing it for a week, but the skin on my face has never looked so good.
-You can also rub the drops directly on your skin and leave it as a mask for a few minutes—just be careful because it will stain anything it gets on.” — Stephanie
+It’s an antioxidant and anti-inflammatory, and it’s amazing.
+The skin on my face has never looked so good!
+You can also rub the drops directly onto your skin and leave it on as a mask for a few minutes—just be careful because it will stain anything it gets on.” — Stephanie

 “I brew a tea (black or green), take the used teabag out, let it cool down a bit, and then fold them in half and press them under my eyes.
 I think it’s the caffeine that tightens and brightens!” — Sofia

-“I swear by Klorane’s Smoothing and Relaxing Patches With Soothing Cornflower ($24).
-I have the most sensitive skin ever and these are gentle and soothing, and also work wonders on puffiness.
+“I swear by Klorane’s Smoothing and Relaxing Patches.
+I have the most sensitive skin ever and these are gentle, soothing, and also work wonders on puffiness.
 I put these on after a long night or when I don’t feel super rested, and they instantly plump up and brighten my under-eyes.
 I hate caking on concealer under my eyes, so these are a really important step in my routine if I want to look awake and alert. ” — Hillary